paulstothard/document-builder/README.md

 Assignment mode (using the `process` command with the `--assignment` option) is used to generate assignment and assignment key PDFs from specially formatted Markdown documents.
 The `markdown_assignments_for_import` folder contains three sample assignment documents.
 The final documents generated from these files are available in the `sample-project-assignment/final_documents` folder.
 For assignment projects several PDFs are generated for each input document: a student version of the assignment, an instructor version of the assignment (i.e. with answers), and feedback files (PDFs that provide the answer for a single question).

+When generating feedback files, the parser now excludes appendix and supplementary sections.
+Any headings matching “Appendix”, “Appendices”, or “Supplementary Material” (at any heading level) trigger the end of the final feedback file so that these sections are not included.
+If a `\pagebreak` appears immediately before such a heading, it is also removed from the feedback file to avoid producing a blank final page when the Markdown is later converted to PDF.
+The full assignment and instructor versions continue to include all appendices and all `\pagebreak` commands.

 To make use of this mode, use the following simple structure for the Markdown documents:

 ```md